Gumichan01/lunatix/README.md

 ## Installation ##
 ### On Windows ###

+ Supported compiler:
+ - MinGW/g++ 4.7.1+

 Import a new project using the XML file provided in the directory into your IDE (Well, it works on CodeBlocks).
 You need to install Lua 5.1 to compile the Lua script.
 The static and shared files (.lib, .a, .dll for win32 version) required to compile with SDL2 and Lua are provided.

 Warning:
-It is possible the engine does not compile with Visual C++
+It is possible the engine cannot be compiled with Visual C++.

 ### On Linux system ###

+ Supported compilers:
+ - Clang 3.4+
+ - g++ 4.7+

+The source code is stil compilable with g++ 4.6 but its support is deprecated.

  Requirements:
- - Clang 3.4
+ - Clang 3.4 at least (it is used in the makefile)
  - SDL 2.0.3 at least
  - Lua 5.1
  - OpenGL 3.1 at least